Melanie Johnson: Parliamentary career

 In 1994 Johnson unsuccessfully stood for Labour in the Cambridgeshire seat at the European Parliamentary election.
 Two years later she was selected to stand for Labour in the United Kingdom Parliament through an all-women shortlist.

 She was first elected in the 1997 election overturning a majority of 6,583.
 Johnson won her seat, Welwyn Hatfield, following a statement made by her opponent, David Evans, which made national newspaper headlines.
 Evans was taped by sixth-form students (at Stanborough School, Welwyn Garden City) denouncing Johnson as "a single girl, lives with her boyfriend, three bastard children" and saying she had "never done a proper job".
 At this time Johnson was working as a school inspector and living with her partner of 18 years, raising their young family.
 In this taped statement Evans claimed Johnson did not "have a chance in hell".
 Evans also criticised her for living in Cambridge rather than actually in his then constituency.

-In her maiden speech Johnson commented that Evans was" widely renowned for his plain speaking" but could be "personally very charming.
+In her maiden speech Johnson commented that Evans was "widely renowned for his plain speaking" but could be "personally very charming.
 I saw that for myself on election night when he congratulated me on my victory in Welwyn Hatfield and recorded how much he had enjoyed being a Member of Parliament".
 She further commented "I am a firm believer in diversity and my own style will be a little different from his.
 As a mother of three, I can assure the House that my children will help to keep my feet on the ground."

 Johnson was re-elected in the 2001 elections with a reduced majority.
 Welwyn Hatfield had never previously been held for more than one term by a Labour MP.

-From 1999 to 2005 Johnson was a junior minister serving first as Economic Secretary to the Treasury, next in the DTI as Minister for Competition and Consumers, and finally as Minister for Public Health in the Department of Health.
-Johnson was also responsible for the White Paper Building Trust in Statistics As Economic Secretary she supported the EU action against money laundering stating "Money laundering is a very serious offence, with the capacity to undermine financial markets and to corrupt professional advisers" Following the 2000 Budget Johnson, whilst speaking to NPI Conference, commented "in the Budget three weeks ago now, this Government took the next steps towards our ambition for a Britain of opportunity and security not just for a few but for all, with prosperity reaching the people and places the economy has too long forgotten.".
+From 1999 to 2005 Johnson was a junior minister serving first as Economic Secretary to the Treasury, next in the Department of Trade and Industry (DTI) as Minister for Competition and Consumers, and finally as Minister for Public Health in the Department of Health.
+Johnson was also responsible for the White Paper Building Trust in Statistics.
+As Economic Secretary she supported the EU action against money laundering stating "Money laundering is a very serious offence, with the capacity to undermine financial markets and to corrupt professional advisers" Following the 2000 Budget Johnson, whilst speaking to NPI Conference, commented "in the Budget three weeks ago now, this Government took the next steps towards our ambition for a Britain of opportunity and security not just for a few but for all, with prosperity reaching the people and places the economy has too long forgotten.".
 Journalist Benedict Brogan likened the delivery of her speeches to "the read-your-weight manner of a supermarket Tannoy" describing them as tedious and accusing her of just repeating "the mantra that had been programmed into her".